mitrais-cdc-js/Loopback-AssetsManagement/DoD.md

 3. Deployed in staging server.

 # DoD of Sprint.
-A sprint can be considered as Done when successfully deliver at least one story to DONE
+A sprint can be considered as Done when successfully deliver at least one story to DONE.